robincarlo84/Public-Docs/terms.md

  i) 'Trade block' refers to a block that Junkey places on items which are in the process of an active trade.

- j) 'Make offer item' refers to an item for which no 'buy now' price has been set, and which are subject to a buyer-initiated offer.
+ j) 'Make offer item' refers to an item for which no 'buy now' price has been set, and which is subject to a buyer-initiated offer.

  k) 'Buy now item' refers to an item which have been designated as immediately purchasable at a set price.